 After a little bit, add the tomato paste and cook a little longer.
 Your sauteed veggies are now ready for borscht.
 Eggplant can be pre-cooked in a separate skillet, or you can add it raw to your borscht.
 It will cook there.
 I do prefer to brown my eggplant before adding to borscht for more flavor.
 Sauteing veggies is done for that exact reason too – to get the most of the flavors out of them.
 That and to soften them as they will not be boiling in the pot for too long.

 Shredding rib meat is optional, many do so, I usually don’t.
 I put whole ribs in borscht.
 I find it more enjoyable to each bigger chunks of meat, off the bone.
 You decide for yourself.
 The rest is super simple, just follow the steps below and enjoy.
-Oh, and if you want the ultimate borscht feast, make some garlic buns, or pampushki as they call them in Ukraine.
-They go so well with borscht.
+Oh, and if you want the ultimate borscht feast, make some Ukrainian Pull Apart Garlic Rolls (Pampushki).
+They go so well with borscht, or any soup for that matter.

 - 2 lbs / 900 g baby back pork ribs, fat trimmed off